-Dedication of Isaac Hawkins Hall honors the lives of the 272 enslaved children, women and men who were sold by the Maryland Province of Jesuits in 1838 to benefit the university.
+The dedication of Isaac Hawkins Hall will honor the lives of the 272 enslaved children, women and men who were sold by the Maryland Province of Jesuits in 1838 to benefit the university.

-– For Jessica Tilson, searching through birth and death certificates and other records of her ancestors brings each of them to life including Isaac Hawkins, one of the 272 enslaved individuals who were sold by the Maryland Province of Jesuits in 1838 to benefit Georgetown.
+For Jessica Tilson, searching through birth and death certificates and other records of her ancestors brings each of them to life including Isaac Hawkins, one of the more than 272 enslaved individuals who were sold by the Maryland Province of Jesuits in 1838 to benefit Georgetown.

-“I try to think about what my ancestors looked like,” says the mother of two, who is also a student at Southern University in Baton Rouge.
+“I try to think about what my ancestors looked like,” says the mother of two, a student at Southern University in Baton Rouge.
 “I look at myself and my cousins and wonder what genes were passed down.”

 The renaming of the building comes with input from the descendant community and at the recommendation of Georgetown’s Working Group on Slavery, Memory, and Reconciliation to honor the lives of the 272 enslaved women, children and men sold to Louisiana plantation owners Jesse Batey and Henry Johnson.